SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Expecting__: Hash

-__Description__: Use views when you have common elements between screens.
+__Description__: Use views when you have commonalities between screens.
 This can help keep your configurations DRY and not have to repeat yourself throughout each YAML file.
-Views will have all the same configurations available as [screens](screen_level_configurations.md).
+Views can have all the same configurations available as [screens](screen_level_configurations.md).

 __Example__: